BoolForge: Controlled Generation and Analysis of Boolean Functions and Networks: Abstract

 \section{Abstract}

-\textbf{Summary:} Boolean networks are a powerful and popular modeling framework in systems biology, enabling the study of complex processes underlying gene regulation, signal transduction, and cellular decision-making.
-Most biological networks exhibit a high degree of canalization, a property of the Boolean update rules that stabilizes network dynamics.
-Despite its importance, existing software packages provide hardly any support for generating Boolean networks with defined canalization properties.
+\textbf{Summary:} Boolean networks are a widely used modeling framework in systems biology for studying gene regulation, signal transduction, and cellular decision-making.
+Empirical studies indicate that biological Boolean networks exhibit a high degree of canalization, a structural property of Boolean update rules that stabilizes dynamics and constrains state transitions.
+Despite its central role, existing software packages provide limited support for the systematic generation of Boolean functions and networks with prescribed canalization properties.

-We present \texttt{BoolForge}, a Python toolbox for the analysis and random generation of Boolean functions and networks, with a particular focus on canalization. \texttt{BoolForge} allows users to (i) generate random Boolean functions with specified canalizing depth, layer structure, or other structural constraints; (ii) construct random Boolean networks with tunable topological and functional properties; and (iii) compute structural and dynamical features including network attractors, robustness, and modularity. \texttt{BoolForge} enables researchers to rapidly prototype biological Boolean network models, explore the relationship between structure and dynamics, and generate ensembles of networks for statistical analysis.
-It is lightweight, adaptable, and fully compatible with existing Boolean network analysis tools.
+We present \texttt{BoolForge}, a Python toolbox for the random generation and analysis of Boolean functions and networks, with a particular focus on canalization. \texttt{BoolForge} enables users to (i) generate random Boolean functions with specified canalizing depth, layer structure, and related constraints; (ii) construct Boolean networks with tunable topological and functional properties; and (iii) analyze structural and dynamical features including canalization measures, robustness, modularity, and attractor structure.
+By enabling controlled generation alongside analysis, \texttt{BoolForge} facilitates ensemble-based investigations of structure-dynamics relationships, benchmarking of theoretical predictions, and construction of biologically informed null models for Boolean network studies.

-\textbf{Availability and Implementation:} \texttt{BoolForge} is implemented in Python~(version~3.8+), with no platform-specific dependencies.
-The software is distributed under the MIT License and will be maintained for at least two years following publication.
-Source code, documentation, and tutorial notebooks are freely available at: \url{https://github.com/ckadelka/BoolForge}. \texttt{BoolForge} can be installed via \texttt{pip install git+https://github.com/ckadelka/BoolForge}.
+\textbf{Availability and Implementation:} BoolForge is implemented in Python ($\geq$3.10) and can be installed via \texttt{pip install boolforge}.
+Source code and documentation are available at \url{https://github.com/ckadelka/BoolForge}.
+A PDF tutorial compendium is provided as Supplementary Material.